T. Andrew Yang

 automatic F in the class. ü You will lose 2 points off your final grade for

 each additional absence.
-Grading Scale: The accumulated points from all the
+Grading Scale: The

-categories determine a person's final grade.
-There will be no extra-credit
+accumulated points from all the categories determine a person's final grade.
+There

-Grading policy: ·
+policy: ·

-the same way according to the grading scale posted above. ·
+All students are graded the same way according to the grading scale

-found in an exam or assignment, a student’s grade will NEVER be changed once
+Unless a grading error is found in an exam or assignment, a student’s

-it is assigned. ·
+grade will NEVER be changed once it is assigned. ·

-assignments would be given to an individual student to help improve his/her
+No extra projects or assignments would be given to an individual

-grades.
-Advices: o Your grades will be continually updated in the Canvas.
-It is your
+continually updated in the Canvas.
+It is your obligation to monitor your

-obligation to monitor your grade-in-progress regularly, and immediately ask
+grade-in-progress regularly, and immediately ask questions or seek help if

-questions or seek help if you are concerned. o Once a grade is assigned and posted (in the Canvas), a student may
+you are concerned. o Once a grade is assigned

-appeal for correction of the assigned grade (if a grading error is found) within
+assigned grade (if a grading error is found) within a week.
+After

-a week.
-After that, the grade is finalized. o Never bother to appeal for a change of your grade once it is finalized;
+that, the grade is finalized. o Never bother to appeal for

-the best and proper time of improving your chance of earning a good grade is
+improving your chance of earning a good grade is before it is finalized.
+Quizzes,

-before it is finalized.
-Quizzes, Tests, and Exams: Both analytic and synthetic abilities are emphasized.
+Tests, and Exams: Both analytic and synthetic abilities are emphasized.
 Being able

 to apply the learned knowledge toward problem solving is also highly

 emphasized in the tests.
-Unless due to unexpected, documented
+Unless

-emergency, no makeup tests or quizzes will be given.
-Assignments will be posted on the class
+due to unexpected, documented emergency, no makeup tests or quizzes will be

-web site as well as in the Canvas.
-The due date and time of each
+will be posted on the class web site as well as in the Canvas.
+The due

-assignment is specified when it is published in the Canvas. ·
+date and time of each assignment is specified when it is published in the

-Identification page: All assignments
+page: All assignments must have

-must have your name, and course name/number/section number (e.g., CSCI 6838)
+your name, and course name/number/section number (e.g., CSCI 6838) at the top

-at the top of the first page. ·
+of the first page. ·

-Proper organization of submitted material: If your
+organization of submitted material: If

-submission include multiple documents, combine all of them into a single
+your submission include multiple documents, combine all of them into a single

 document (for example, a single PDF or ZIP). ·

 Order!
-Order!
-Arrange the solutions following
+Arrange the solutions

-corner of each page. ·
+top-right corner of each page. ·

-Word processing: It is required that you type
+processing: It is required that you

-appropriate typesetting and/or drawing tools to do the assignments.
+and appropriate typesetting and/or drawing tools to do the assignments.
 Spellcheck

 the whole document before printing it.
 You may lose points due to spelling